-For knee pain relief, rely on the knee pain experts at Redefine Healthcare with convenient locations in Union, Paterson, Clifton, Teaneck, West Caldwell, and Edison, NJ.
+For knee pain relief, relying on the knee pain experts at Redefine Healthcare with convenient locations in Union, Paterson, Clifton, Teaneck, West Caldwell, and Edison, NJ.
 Contact us today for an appointment to get off the sidelines and back into the game.

 In-network, tier-one facility